-The College of Urban Education envisions teachers, educational leaders, and systems that sustain equity, creativity, and opportunity for urban communities.
+The College of Urban Education envisions teachers, educational leaders, and systems that sustain equity, creativity and opportunity for urban communities.

-Master of Urban Education
+Master’s Urban Education

 - Teacher Leader

-Master of Urban Educational Leadership
+Master’s Urban Educational Leadership

 - Assistant Principal